-Dr. Erik Linstead is an Assistant Professor of Computer Science and Software Engineering in Chapman’s Schmid College of Science and Technology, as well as the Director of Undergraduate Computing Programs.
+Dr. Erik Linstead is the Experian Assistant Professor in Machine Learning in Chapman’s Schmid College of Science and Technology, as well as the Director of Undergraduate Computing Programs.
+He holds courtesy appointments in the Argyros School of Business and Economics as well as the School of Pharmacy.
 His current research interests are at the intersection of machine learning and assistive technology, which is why he founded the MLAT lab at Chapman in 2015.
 In the past Erik’s research has been in machine learning applied to the areas of automated software engineering and chemical informatics.
 Erik holds a B.S. from Chapman, a M.S. from Stanford, and a Ph.D. from UC Irvine, all in computer science, and is a senior member of the ACM and IEEE.
 Outside of work Erik enjoys spending time with his family, golf, and working on Porsches.

 Rene German is an Instructor of Software Engineering & Computer Science in Chapman’s Schmid College of Science and Technology.
 He has over a decade of Software Engineering experience and has been developing software and mentoring students while working with the MLAT lab.
 Rene has a B.S. in Computer Science and an M.S. in Computational Science from Chapman University.